Ian Happ Preview, Player Props: Cubs vs. Pirates

-Ian Happ, with a slugging percentage of .325 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Mitch Keller on the mound, August 25 at 7:05 PM ET.
+On Saturday, Ian Happ (.475 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
+First pitch is at 7:15 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Pirates.
+He racked up two extra-base hits in his previous game (2-for-4 with a double, a home run and an RBI) against the Pirates.

 Ian Happ Game Info & Props vs. the Pirates